nf2337/Mapping-Global-Foodscapes/tutorial1.md

 Click on others including: Robinson, Sinusoidal, Mollweide, Bonne.
 We’ll explore representing our map with these projections.

-Before we start retrojecting our data, let’s add some grid lines.
+Before we start re-projecting our data, let’s add some grid lines.

 Go to **Vector > Research Tools > Create Grid**